Haloegen/Battle/README.md

 This is a Python implementation of the classic Battleship game for a player to play against an AI opponent.
 In this game, you'll place your ships on a game board and take turns with the AI to make shots and sink each other's ships.
 The game provides a user-friendly interface for both players and displays both player and AI boards.

+# Built with
+This game was built with python3

 ## Table of Contents

 - [Features](#features)